karlicoss/cofunctor-pl/README.md

-Welcome to the destription of the Cofunctor programming languare!
+Welcome to the Cofunctor programming language!

 Why Cofunctor?
 You know, a functional programming language's name has got to be somehow related to logic/category theory, it's a law.